golemfactory/yagna-docs/payments/layer-2-payments.md

 ## The problem

-Ever since the launch of the previous incarnation of Golem on mainnet, we have been facing one very serious problem which should be obvious to anyone who ever played with implementing an application that needs to execute payments of very small amounts on the Ethereum blockchain - namely, the transaction costs.
+Ever since the launch of the previous incarnation of Golem on mainnet, we have been facing one very serious problem which should be obvious to anyone who ever played around with implementing an application that needs to execute payments of very small amounts on the Ethereum blockchain - namely, the transaction costs.

 When payments are performed directly on Ethereum, each payment must be executed as a transaction on the main chain which incurs a fee required for the transaction to be mined and included in the blockchain.
 The problem becomes much more pronounced whenever the average gas price or the price of the ETH token - which every Ethereum transaction fee is paid with - rises.